 It should come as no surprise that half of all Instagram users visit the site daily.
 With a site that is constantly updating, you’re bound to get something new when you open your feed.
 But when is the best time for you to post on the popular social network?

 Every Instagram account is different and that makes it difficult to gather accurate and reliable information.
 Still, regardless of your account’s unique following, there seem to be at least a few numbers to go by.

-Later, an Instagram scheduling app, analyzed more than 60,000 Instagram posts in 2015 and the numbers revealed enough information to draw basic conclusions.
-By no means are these stats the final say, but they give you a general idea of when are the best times to post your photos and videos.
+Later, a scheduling app for Instagram, recently analyzed more than 60,000 posts and consulted with a network of social media managers, allowing the company to draw some basic conclusions.
+By no means are these stats the final say, but they will give you a general idea regarding the best time to post your photos and videos.

 Much like the best time of day to post to Instagram, finding the right day of the week is also a challenge.
 Some research suggests Wednesdays and Thursdays promote the most interaction, while more anecdotal evidence from social media managers sometimes suggests otherwise.

 Weekends tend to be hit-or-miss depending on the type of Instagram account you’re running and the type of followers you have.
-For example, if your Instagram account is more directed toward your friends and family, you might get better interaction on weekends than if you’re looking to gain the attention of businesses and companies that tend to be closed throughout the weekend.
+If your Instagram account is directed toward your friends and family, for example, you might get better interaction on weekends than if you’re looking to gain the attention of businesses and companies that tend to be closed during the weekend.

 Finding your sweet spot

 In addition to timeframes, you can also learn other details about your followers.
-Instagram also breaks down their location, gender, and age — vital pieces of information for better understand what content will work best across the board.
+Instagram breaks down their location and age, for instance, which are vital for understanding what kind of content will work best across the board.

-If you want to take it a step further than Instagram’s own analytics, start charting them yourself in a spreadsheet.
-Using a tool like Google Sheets or even something as simple as a piece of gridded paper, mark down your posts, what time you shared them, and how many likes/comments they received after 24 hours or so.
-The more data you have, the better informed you will be.
+If you want to take things a step further, start charting your data in a spreadsheet.
+Using a tool like Google Sheets or a piece of gridded paper, mark down your posts, when you shared them, and how many likes or comments they received within a 24-hour window.
+After all, the more data you have, the better informed you will be.